 More Vietnam Memorial Facts

 The Vietnam Veteran's Memorial has continued to evolve over the years, and a plaque was added in 2000 to honor service members who died after the war was over, including those who died from PTSD-induced suicide.
-Also, an educational center is planned for construction at the memorial, and it will include a permanent display of some of the many items left at the wall by grieving families, veterans, and even foreign visitors to the U.S. There will also be a "Wall of Faces" that will include pictures of all the soldiers whose names are inscribed on the wall.
-The continuing evolution of the Vietnam Veteran's Memorial ensures that we will not forget the sacrifices of the men and women who struggled and died serving our country in the Vietnam War.
+Though an educational center was planned for construction at the memorial, the project's committee has shifted the focus to providing online resources.
+The online "Wall of Faces" includes pictures of all the service members whose names are inscribed on the wall.
+The continuing evolution of the Vietnam Veteran's Memorial ensures the sacrifices of the men and women who struggled and died serving their country in the Vietnam War will not be forgotten.